Why We Aren't Free Yet

 The freedom that membership in such organisations is meant to strengthen and protect is otherwise exposed to attack and erosion on its crucial economic flank.
 The risk may not be felt in Brussels or in this region’s halls of power, but we citizens feel it in our bones.

 Natasha Srdoc is president of the Adriatic Institute for Public Policy, a free-market think tank in Rijeka, Croatia.
-Balkan Insight is BIRN’s online publication.
-Srdoc serves on the Advisory Board of BIRN.
+First published in Balkan Insight.
+Srdoc had served on the Advisory Board of BIRN - Balkan Insight.